ck-solo/React-Journey/Cohort/Day1_Intro/src/notes.md

 7.  we can not write anything after return
 8. We can not return single data/entity/variable/value
 9. There must be single return in a function and that must be the last statement
+10. XML => it stand for user defined tags